zoom/rtms-meeting-assistant-starter-kit/query_prompt_dialog_suggestions.md

 - **Drive progress** - what concrete next steps would move this forward?

 ## Style
-Give a short sentence with bracket to suggest why the person should say that
+Give a short sentence which is easy and fast to understand

 ## Current Meeting Transcript
 {{meeting_transcript}}

 ## Format Your Response
 Return exactly 4 suggestions, one per line.
 Each should be a full sentence that describes the suggested conversation direction.
 Make them compelling and actionable like RPG quest options.
+Limit to around 10-15 words each